opeolluwa/backend-for-humans/src/module_8/index.md

 <dl>
 <dt class="bold-strong"> 1.
 The end goal</dt>
-<dd> What you intend to achieve or the domain you want to programming in </dd>
+<dd> That's the domain you want to programming in, is it building mobile apps, building servers(backend), or working with AI? </dd>

 <dt class="bold-strong"> 2.
-Adoption</dt>
+Community strength and support</dt>
-<dd> When you build applications or software, you'd run into issues and in need of help, it's great to choose a language adopted for the domain, for instance,using Golang for embedded software might be wrong, as of the time of this writing, when compared to the use and adoption of C/C++  </dd>
+<dd> When you build applications or software, you'd run into issues and you'd be  in need of help, it's great to choose a language adopted for the domain, for instance,using Golang for embedded software might be wrong because you may not get a lot of support, at least as of the time of this writing, when compared to the use and adoption of C/C++  </dd>

 <dt class="bold-strong"> 3.
 Learning curve</dt>
 <dd> While this isn't exactly a problem when you have excess time, a steep learning curve mean you need to do more groundwork to understand some concepts</dd>
 </dl>

-Now, let's try to review those keynotes and how this resource help you,
+Now, let's try to review those keynotes and how this resource helps you,

 1. **The end goal**: The end goal of this book is to teach you core programming concepts and make you a backend engineer.
-2. **Adoption**: I have carefully selected 4 programming languages used for backend applications
+2. **Adoption**: I have carefully selected 2 programming languages used for backend applications, that's Javascript and Rust.
-3. **Learning curve**: The 4 available languages have different learning curves discussed below;
+3. **Learning curve**: The 2 available languages have different learning curves discussed below;

 ## Learning Curves